On this page

 When invoked, configure tries to automatically detect your system's configuration system and the optimal configuration for Squish.
 In some cases, the results of the automatic detection or the defaults Squish uses do not match what you want.
 In these situations it is possible to override the detected and default settings by passing various command line options to configure.

---with-qmake=C:\Qt\6.6.3\msvc2019_64\bin\qmake.exeTells configure where the qmake tool is, providing all of the necessary information about your Qt installation to Squish.
+--with-qmake=<QTDIR>\bin\qmake.exeTells configure where the qmake tool is, providing all of the necessary information about your Qt installation to Squish.
 This is optional if the correct qmake is found first in your PATH.

---with-squishidl=/Applications/Squish_for_Qt/bin/squishidlTells configure where the squishidl executable is located.
-Generally, we need a binary install of Squish to build our pieces of Squish.
+--with-squishidl=<SQUISHDIR>/bin/squishidlTells configure where the squishidl executable is located.
+We reuse this tool from a binary install of Squish to build the Qt Toolkit Support, instead of building squishidl ourselves.

 For a complete list of configure options, execute configure --help on the command line or see configure.

-Installing into SQUISHDIR
+Installing into <SQUISHDIR>

 $ rm -r lib/extensions/qt